Philatelic Journals and Stamp Magazines have always been important for those interested in stamps.

 Each journal also contains a number of small half-page articles (always well-illustrated) submitted by Members - often detailing detective work into puzzling stamps or covers: or, in the latest issue the identification of forged stamps.

-The journal also includes a summary of upcoming stamp fairs across the country (rather curtailed at the moment because of current restictions) and some always interesting 'small advertisements' to add to the larger trade adverts.
+The journal also includes a summary of upcoming stamp fairs and meetings across the country, and some always interesting 'small advertisements' to add to the larger trade adverts.

 As with most journals this is far cheaper by subscription than by paying the cover price.